top of page

 Senior Program Associate

-Ashay Shah is a policy and research focused social worker with a strong commitment to serving the needs of disadvantaged children, youth, and adults including special-needs populations, adults with mental health or substance use disorders, and children in the child welfare system.
-He has spent the last eight years working for the Center for Children and Family Futures as an evaluator, technical assistance provider, and program manager.
-His experience in direct service, policy, and research and evaluation allows him to navigate complex systems of care and provide consultation to systems and programs across the country.
-He is currently a Senior Associate for the National Family Treatment Court Training and Technical Assistance Program.
-Mr. Shah received a master’s degree in social work from the University of Southern California and a bachelor of arts degree in international studies with a minor in humanities and law from the University of California, Irvine.
+Ashay Shah is a policy-and-research–focused social worker with a strong commitment to serving the needs of disadvantaged children, youth, and adults including special-needs populations, adults with mental health or substance use disorders, and children in the child welfare system.
+He has spent the last six years working for the Center for Children and Family Futures as an evaluator, technical assistance provider, and program manager.
+Mr. Shah's experience in direct service, policy, and research and evaluation allows him to navigate complex systems of care and provide consultation to systems and program across the country.
+He is the Program Manager/Senior Associate for the National Quality Improvement Center for Collaborative Community Court Teams initiative.
+Mr. Shah received a master of social work from the University of Southern California and a bachelor of arts in international studies with a minor in humanities and law from the University of California, Irvine.

 The Implementation and Enhancement Training is offered as part of the Healing to Wellness Courts Training and Technical Assistance project -- A project delivered by the Tribal Law and Policy Institute (TLPI) under a grant from the Bureau of Justice Assistance.